tuckthomas/opnlend/ai_chatbot/readme.md

 Placeholder for an AI Chatbot plugin that is to act as an assistive tool and commercial credit training model.
-Additionally, the AI Chatbot is to assist prospective borrower's when submitting their loan applications.
+Additionally, the AI Chatbot is to assist prospective borrowers when submitting their loan applications.